Skip to content

 Controller Logic

+The addressable_cfx effect listens to specific global variables (numbers, selects and switches) to adjust its behavior in real-time.
 To generate controls automatically, use the cfx_control component.
 You need to declare it under the cfx_effect component, and it will create all the necessary entities (Speed, Intensity, Palette, Mirror, Intro Effects and Timer) for you, using core number, select and switch components, and link them to your light automatically.

 cfx_effect: